RohitKaushal7/trie-search/docs/index.md

 > Space Complexity : O(n*m)     :  n = number of string , m = avg length of strings

 # Run the project (linux)
 - in the root directory of the project run
     - `make` : it will compile the project and produce the executable in `build/Trie_Search`
+    - data files are stored in `data/` directory which consist of string units each in different line.
+        - you can store custom strings in words.txt or add a custom file in data/ directory.
 - execute the executable directly.
 OR `make run` in the root directory.
-        - data files are stored in `data/` directory which consist of string units each in different line.
     - choose the file to load in trie data structure.
     - search for keywords.